ben-dennenboom/snake/PROMPT_LOG.md

 - Separated control setup into its own method
 - Fixed graphics context handling for proper scene restarts

+## Mobile Controls Implementation

+**Prompt:**
+> Lets make it work on mobile, where we don't have a keyboard.
+So keep the keyboard controls but add swiping to turn the snake in the direction.

+**Response Summary:**
+- Added swipe controls while maintaining keyboard support
+- Implemented swipe detection with configurable parameters:
+  - Minimum swipe distance (30 pixels)
+  - Maximum swipe time (1000ms)
+- Added swipe state management
+- Implemented directional swipe logic:
+  - Horizontal swipes for left/right
+  - Vertical swipes for up/down
+- Added pointer event handlers for:
+  - pointerdown (start of swipe)
+  - pointerup (end of swipe)
+  - pointerout (cancel swipe)

 ## Current Status
-The game is now playable with all core mechanics implemented and bug fixes:
+The game is now playable with all core mechanics implemented and mobile support:
 - Loading screen
 - Menu with top score
 - Classic snake gameplay